From Moral Issues that Divide Us

 4. Women need to take responsibility: sexual activity has serious consequences, and women who choose to be sexually active assume the duty of bringing their fetuses to term if they become pregnant.
 Many of life’s activities involve taking risks, such as with dangerous sports, risky business ventures, and financial investments.
-In each of these cases we know the rules: we take our chances with the hope of some benefit, but we accept the consequences when things don’t turn out as planned.
+In each of these cases we know the rules: we take our chances with the hope of some benefit, but we accept the consequences when things do not turn out as planned.
 Sexual activity is no exception to this.
 A criticism of this argument is that, even with risky activities that we engage in, society does not abandon us to our misfortunes.
 Injured athletes are hospitalized, bankruptcy laws assist us with failed business ventures.
 In at least some circumstances, abortion may be a reasonable safety net for women facing unwanted pregnancies.

 The Liberal Position

 The liberal position on the abortion issue is that moral personhood begins in later stages of fetal development, and the woman’s rights override those of the fetus’s in many situations.
-As such, abortion is always justified in early stages of pregnancy, and also in later stages when the mother’s life or psychological well being is at risk.
+As such, abortion is always justified in early stages of pregnancy, and also in later stages when the mother’s life or psychological wellbeing is at risk.
 Here are four common arguments for the liberal position.

 2. The psychological impact of unwanted pregnancies: Many pregnancies can have long-term negative psychological impacts on women, and women have a right to be protected from such effects.
 The negative psychological impact of pregnancy from rape, for example, is especially great and many conservatives recognize this as an extenuating circumstance that justifies abortion.
 Defenders of abortion also note the sometimes devastating economic consequences that an unwanted pregnancy can have on a woman when she is without a family support system.
 Sometimes her entire educational and career path may be permanently derailed.
 A criticism of this argument is that it is hard to accurately gage the level of psychological trauma that a woman might experience from an unwanted pregnancy, particularly over the long term.
 A pregnant woman might overreact about how having a baby might affect her, and there’s no clear way to confirm or disconfirm her worry in advance.
 Further, this opens the door to justifying an abortion virtually anytime a woman expresses worries about the long term effects of having a baby, whether those worries are real or not.

 3. The social impact of unwanted pregnancies: Unwanted children can have a negative impact on society as a whole, such as by increasing crime and contributing to overpopulation.
 One study suggested that crime in the United States dramatically decreased in the decades following the legalization of abortion in the early 1970s.
 A criticism of this argument is that similar reasoning could be used to justify rounding up and killing socially undesirable people within our cities.
 For example, it is reported that death squads in Rio de Janeiro have killed thousands of vagrant children who roam the streets, harass its citizens, and harm the tourist industry.
 Clearly such a social policy is unjustified for violating the children’s rights to life, regardless of the harm they cause to society.
-Similarly, even if unwanted pregnancies adversely affect society through crime and overpopulation, this may not override a fetus’s right to life if it has moral personhood.
+Similarly, even if unwanted pregnancies adversely affect society through crime and overpopulation, this may not be compelling enough to override a fetus’s right to life if it has moral personhood.

 4. The danger of self-induced abortions: women who are desperate to terminate their pregnancies will often do so by unsafe means if no legal means are available.
-This position is exemplified by an activist Dutch organization called “The Women on Waves Foundation,” which created a floating abortion clinic and sailed to countries like Ireland and Poland where abortions are difficult to obtain.
+This position is exemplified by an activist Dutch organization called “The Women on Waves Foundation,” which created a floating abortion clinic and sailed to countries like Ireland and Poland where abortions were difficult to obtain.
 The foundation maintains that a woman dies every five minutes somewhere in the world because of an illegal or unsafe abortion.
 Some methods of self-induced abortion include attempting to remove the fetus with an object such as a metal coat hanger or knitting needle, intentionally injuring their abdomens to bring on a miscarriage, or taking high doses of drugs that are rumored to bring on miscarriages.
 A criticism of this argument is that there are other possible ways to reduce self-induced abortions besides legalizing all abortions on demand.
 Better social services for pregnant women, increased contraception use, and wider availability of the morning after pill might also effectively address the problem.

 A Middle Ground

 While it may be impossible to construct a middle-ground social policy on abortion that all people can agree upon in each of the particulars, there are nevertheless a cluster of issues that might be at the heart of a centrist position.
 First, even the liberal side recognizes that abortion should not be the first choice of how to deal with an unwanted pregnancy, and, when possible, the numbers of abortions should be reduced.
 Parenting classes and economic assistance might help some women make the transition to motherhood.
 Adoption services are also a good option, although both sides agree that it is wrong to coerce pregnant women into adoption, thus treating them like baby machines.
 Second, generally speaking, the more developed the fetus is, the more morally controversial the abortion is.
 Abortions within the first few weeks of pregnancy, before the embryo takes on shape and biological function, are less problematic.
 At the other end of the timeline, fetuses within the third trimester are functionally indistinguishable from newborns, which most liberals recognize.
 The real battleground is within the second trimester, while the fetus has human form and biological function, but cannot survive outside the womb.
 In the interest of political harmony, some conservatives might be willing to compromise on social policies that permit early first trimester abortions, while some liberals might be willing to compromise when it comes to policies that restrict abortions within the second trimester.
-Third, there is some middle ground when it comes to recognizing extenuating circumstances that might justify an abortion—the most commonly recognized ones being rape, incest, and risk to the woman’s life.
-Concerns about the psychological wellbeing of the woman are more controversial, but even here a middle ground might be found somewhere within the first trimester.
+Third, there is some middle ground when it comes to recognizing extenuating circumstances that might justify an abortion, with the most commonly recognized ones being rape, incest, and risk to the woman’s life.
+Concerns about the psychological wellbeing of the woman are more controversial, but even here a middle ground might be found by limiting these to the first trimester.